housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 ![app setup](https://i.imgur.com/4ME0JaW.png "App Setup"){: .article-image }

 Pretty cool huh?
 Angular CLI used to use [SystemJS](https://github.com/systemjs/systemjs) as the module bundler and loader.
 Using SystemJS had a few quirks including long loading times and [a lengthy process just to add third party libraries](https://github.com/angular/angular-cli/wiki/3rd-party-libs).
-So to make things simpler and faster, the Angular CLI team have moved from [SystemJS to Webpack](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md#100-beta11-webpack-2016-08-02)
+So to make things simpler and faster, the Angular CLI team have moved from [SystemJS to Webpack!](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md#100-beta11-webpack-2016-08-02)

 NgModule
 ==================
-Bootstrapping an application with CLI uses Angular's latest release version, but let's go over one of the biggest changes that happened with the release of [RC5](https://angularjs.blogspot.se/2016/08/angular-2-rc5-ngmodules-lazy-loading.html), `@NgModule`.
-We can see this decorator being used in the `app.module.ts` file.
+Bootstrapping an application with CLI uses Angular's latest release version, but let's go over one of the biggest changes that happened with the release of [RC5](https://angularjs.blogspot.se/2016/08/angular-2-rc5-ngmodules-lazy-loading.html), the `@NgModule` decorator.
+We can see it being used in the `app.module.ts` file.

 {% highlight javascript %}
 // app.module.ts